Status: [content-frozen]

 they should be announced) is still being discussed, there generally seems to be a

 Gunnar Wolf announced the \ opening of DebConf11 registration.
-Registration instructions are available and the deadline for sponsored food and accommodation is 8th May, 2011.
-A \ call for contributions has also been sent, and the organizers welcome all sort of submissions: performance, art installation, debate, or anything else can be proposed as well as traditional talks.
+Registration instructions are available and the deadline for sponsored food and accommodation is 8 May 2011.
+A \ call for contributions has also been sent, and the organisers welcome all sort of submissions: performances, art installations, debates, or anything else can be proposed as well as traditional talks.
 There will be a poster session this year.
-More information on submissions of events or posters is available on the DebConf11 website and the deadline for submissions is also 8th May, 2011.
+More information on submissions of events or posters is available on the DebConf11 website and the deadline for submissions is also 8 May 2011.

-Jörg Jaspert sent a report from the FTP Master meeting which has been held at Linux Hotel in Essen from 21st till 27th March.
+Jörg Jaspert sent a report from the FTP Master meeting which was held at Linux Hotel in Essen, 21–27 March.
 During the meeting a lot of work was done, in various areas:

-dakinstallation (moved from merkel.debian.org to ries.debian.org) is changed to reflect immediately the database changes;
+dakinstallation (moved from merkel.debian.org to ries.debian.org) was changed to reflect the database changes immediately;

 dakand a related patch for